Chemiculs/qengine/README.md

 ![entrypoints](img/critical_asm_jle.png)

-The std-compiled binary on the right, as expected, contains a JLE instruction plain as day. this can be altered by a reverse engineer easily in a number of ways to manipulate control flow of the application, or 'crack' it.
+The std-compiled binary on the right, as expected, contains a JLE instruction plain as day. this, or the subsequent cmp instruction can be altered by a reverse engineer easily in a number of ways to manipulate control flow of the application, or 'crack' it.

 The qengine-compiled binary on the left however, contains no such instruction. the instruction is detoured to sub_140001810, and inside of that subroutine, split into dozens of varying, complex comparison operators scattered amongst thousands of lines of obfuscated code.